-In case of approval of the deal by Brussels, it would be especially sensitive as it could revive accusations in the UK of meddling by the EU ahead of a June 23 referendum on whether Britain will remain in the bloc.
+If a rejection of the deal by Brussels is confirmed, it would be especially sensitive as it could revive accusations in the UK of meddling by the EU ahead of a June 23 referendum on Britain remaining in the bloc.

 It would also be a major setback for telecom companies in Europe which have lobbied Brussels to relax anti-trust rules in order to unify a highly-fragmented market and boost investment.

 Crucially, such a deal would reduce the national market in Britain to three players from four, in a downsized landscape the EU believes hurts competition.